25-Year-Old NJ Woman ‘Charged With Attempting To Overthrow The Government Of Zimbabwe’ Because Of These Tweets

 Martha O’Donovan, a 25-year old resident of New Jersey, has been charged with subversion in Zimbabwe because of “a couple of tweets” in which she called 93-year-old President Robert Mugabe, who has been ruling in the African country for more than 35 years, a “selfish and sick man” who is also a “goblin” along with pictures showing he uses a catheter.

 O’Donovan, who works with a YouTube web channel that likes to create satirical content in the country, was arrested earlier this week and kept in maximum-security Chikurubi Prison on the outskirts of its capital, Harare.
-She was charged with subversion, an extremely serious offence in Zimbabwe with a prison sentence of 20 years, for allegedly “attempting to overthrow the government of President Robert Mugabe,” reports NPR.
+She was charged with subversion, an extremely serious offense in Zimbabwe, with a prison sentence of 20 years, for allegedly “attempting to overthrow the government of President Robert Mugabe,” reports NPR.

 “O’Donovan was charged with attempting to overthrow the government of President Robert Mugabe.
 Mugabe, who is 93 years old, has ruled Zimbabwe since 1980.
-She was originally accused of insulting the president, but the new charges are much more severe..
+She was originally accused of insulting the president, but the new charges are much more severe..”

 “Last month, Mugabe said the country wanted to crack down on social media because it was spreading lies about his government and threatening the country’s already collapsed economy.”